Calculate Your Body Mass Index Instantly

 Overweight: If your BMI is between 25 and 29.99, you are considered overweight.
 This means that you may be at risk for health problems associated with being overweight.

-Our Calculator is provided by BMI Calculator Check.
+Our Calculator is provided by My BMI Calculator.

 Body mass index distribution of individuals in Ireland – 2018/19 by age